sulzer/sbs-ilearn-app-phonegap/lib/ydn.db/readme.md

       console.log(objs);
     });

-Sorting using an index with filtering on another index.
+Sorting by an index with filtering on other index.

     var q = db.from('people').where('age', '=', 25);
     q.order('name').list().done(function(objs) {
       console.log(objs);
     });

-Note that the above sort query requires a compound index `['age', 'name']` and only the equal filter is supported.
+Note that, above sort query require compound index `['age', 'name']` and only equal filter is supported.

 ### Transaction ###

-By default, database requests are executed in separate transactions and executed in order.
-The following code snippet shows running all database requests in a single transaction.
+By default, each database request are executed in separate transaction and executed in order.
+The following code snippet show running all database requests in a single transaction.

     var req = db.run(function update_prop (run_db) {